Commission only for success!

 We are a Europe-wide network of passenger rights legal experts and we help passengers, like you, obtain compensation, fast andrisk-free.
 We take on your case and we even handle going to court, if necessary, so you don’t have to.
 There are no upfront fees or costs involved.
-You pay us a small 25% commission (plus the statutory VAT), and only after you’ve been compensated by the airline.
+You pay us 29.75% commission (= 25% success fee plus the statutory VAT), and only after you’ve been compensated by the airline.
 The rest is then transferred directly into your bank account.
-Our policy is No Win, No Fee.
-We’ve helped passengers in over 140 countries and we have a 98% success rate.
+Our policy is No Win, No Fee, and we’ve already helped passengers in over 140 countries.

 In order to determine if you have a valid claim, input your flight information in our FREE claim calculator, located on our website.
-Or, download our free app for the iPhone/iPad or Android devices.
 Within minutes, we’ll let you know if you’re eligible and how much compensation you are entitled to receive.

 Claiming Flight Delay Compensation From Malaysia Airlines

 Claiming your compensation is easy and low cost with refund.me.
 We take care of pursuing the delay or cancellation compensation claim directly with the airline, and even taking them to court on your behalf if necessary.
-We work on a “No Win, No Fee” principle, and with our low commission of 25 percent of the flight delay compensation amount, you have nothing to lose!
+We work on a “No Win, No Fee” principle, and with our commission of 29,75% (= 25% success fee plus VAT) of the flight delay compensation amount, you have nothing to lose!